dashpay/docs/introduction/features.rst

 -  Instant transactions using InstantSend
 -  Two-tier network using masternodes to form the second tier
--  Decentralized Governance By Blockchain allows masternode owners to vote on budget proposals and decisions that affect Dash.
-Budget proposals fund Dash development and come directly from block rewards, i.e. Dash development is self-funded by its own blockchain.
+-  Decentralized Governance By Blockchain allows masternode owners to vote on budget proposals and decisions that affect Dash

 .. _masternode-network: